Who Said Photography

 • Look for symmetrical lines: Look for symmetrical lines in the scene that can be used to create a sense of harmony and unity in the image.

-• Look for contrasting colors: Look for contrasting colors in the scene that can be used to create a sense of depth and dimension in the image.
+• Look for contrasting colours: Look for contrasting colours in the scene that can be used to create a sense of depth and dimension in the image.

 example of leading lines for photography using sunflowers